Fre-Team-Curie/Embryo-mammary-gland/README.md

  ### BTrack installation
  For installing the Fiji plugin BTrack please visit it's ImageJ wiki page and follow these [instructions](https://imagej.net/plugins/btrack/#installation)
 ## Tissue Segmentation
+ The tissue was imaged using transmitted light microscopy and its segmentation was challenging due to lack of background present in the images.
+To segment the tissue we created a training dataset of manually annotated tissue region and trained a [U-Net model](https://github.com/Fre-Team-Curie/Embryo-mammary-gland/blob/main/Segmentation/Tissue_segmentation_training.ipynb) using this notebook.
+We used a kernel size of 7 as the spatial variation in transmitted light images is much lower as compared to the fluorescently labelled images.
+The segmentation model prediction can be applied either using our [Colab notebook](https://github.com/Fre-Team-Curie/Embryo-mammary-gland/blob/main/Segmentation/Colab_Tissue_segmentation_prediction.ipynb) or local [jupyter notebook](https://github.com/Fre-Team-Curie/Embryo-mammary-gland/blob/main/Segmentation/Tissue_segmentation_prediction.ipynb).
 ## Tissue Branch Tracking
+Post segmentation we created a customized tool in Fiji called BTrack to track the growing ends of the tissue branches.
+The input to this plugin is the Raw image (to display the results of tracking) and the segmentation image (to perform the skeletonizaiton operation on).
 ## Tissue Track Analysis
+Post tracking we perform the track analysis in python.
+We created tailored [jupyter notebooks](https://github.com/Fre-Team-Curie/Embryo-mammary-gland/blob/main/TrackAnalysis/BTrack_bud_analysis.ipynb) that take in the txt files geenrated by BTrack and plot the velocity of all the tracks, their [statistical distribution](https://github.com/Fre-Team-Curie/Embryo-mammary-gland/blob/main/TrackAnalysis/BTrack_bud_statistics.ipynb) and also computes the mean velcotiy of growth for the whole experiment.
+After analyzing several experiment susing the tool we can then evaluate statistical significant differences between the different populations using the standardized T-test approach using [this notebook](https://github.com/Fre-Team-Curie/Embryo-mammary-gland/blob/main/TrackAnalysis/BTrack_Ttest.ipynb)
 ## Requirements

 - Python 3.7 and above.
 Latest version of [Fiji](https://imagej.net/software/fiji/downloads).